 Neighborhood Walks That Teach Local History

 All programs are designed for groups of up to 34 students (40 people maximum including chaperones).
-We do not recommend combining small classes into a big group.
-All walks are 90 minutes long, not including additional time (10-20 minutes) to walk back to the starting point on your own.
+We do not recommend combining small classes into a large group.
+Programs may conclude at locations other than the Seaport Museum – please allow additional time (10-20 minutes) to walk back to the starting point on your own.

 All programs are aligned with New York City and State Social Studies and Science Learning Standards.
 Programs can be customized to meet your curricular goals and the needs of your students.

 Contact Us to Learn More